hakanensari/structure/README.md

 Structure
 =========

-Structure is a Struct-like key/value container for modeling ephemeral data in Ruby.
+Structure is a key/value container for modeling ephemeral data in Ruby.

-Structure typecasts, uses basic association idioms, and converts to and from JSON seamlessly, even when nested in structures or other structure-like objects.
+Structure typecasts, nests other structures, and talks flawless JSON.

     #_                                                                       d
     ##_                                                                     d#